qwo/boggle-cli/README.md

   - Across and Backwards
   - Up and Down
   - Diagonally and reverse diagonally
 - After 60 seconds are up, all the words that were matched on the wordlist are displayed.
-Your guesses count is also listed and the number of words possible on the board is listed.
+Your unique guesses count and the number of words possible on the board are listed.

 Play
 ---